Ford Motor Company (F) Shares Down Despite Recent Market Volatility

 Deutsche Bank gave a rating of “Sell” to F, setting the target price at $11 in the report published on February 03rd of the current year.

-Volatility was left at 3.40%, however, over the last 30 days, the volatility rate increased by 3.22%, as shares surge +3.95% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -2.94% lower at present.
+Volatility was left at 3.44%, however, over the last 30 days, the volatility rate increased by 2.98%, as shares sank -8.05% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -11.74% lower at present.

-During the last 5 trading sessions, F rose by +1.26%, which changed the moving average for the period of 200-days by -11.47% in comparison to the 20-day moving average, which settled at $13.16.
-In addition, Ford Motor Company saw 16.44% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, F fell by -7.98%, which changed the moving average for the period of 200-days by -11.14% in comparison to the 20-day moving average, which settled at $13.02.
+In addition, Ford Motor Company saw 7.32% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading